SEC Football Power Rankings: Week 4

 Now, the Tigers must try to find some offensive playmakers to come close to the level of their vaunted defense.
 It's becoming a national storyline.
 CBSSports.com's Chip Patterson is noticing.

-"The Tigers' defense never gave Arkansas a real chance and the special teams came up big, but a low-key storyline for this team is the current state of the offense after the last two weeks," Patterson wrote.
+"The Tigers defense never gave Arkansas a real chance and the special teams came up big, but a low-key storyline for this team is the current state of the offense after the last two weeks," Patterson wrote.

 AU is far from a bad team.
-But it already was stunned in the final seconds by an LSU team that found a way to beat its rivals again despite trailing throughout the game.
+But it already was stunned in the final seconds by an LSU team that found a way to beat its rivals again, despite trailing throughout the game.
 Stidham hasn't been anywhere near the star under center he was expected to be, and the running backs have struggled.

 This is an imperfect Auburn team that needs to find itself in a hurry if it's going to rebound in the SEC West.